jeandesravines/mutex/README.md

 #### delayed(delay: number): Promise

 * `delay` the delay in ms
-* return a Promise resolved with the unlock callback if the mutex success to lock.
+* return a Promise resolved with tLOCKEDhe unlock callback if the mutex success to lock.

 Try to lock the mutex and resolve the promise.
 The mutex can be unlocked only in a interval of `delay` ms.